jagjot-singh/words/cutoff.md

  Quiet.
 Still.

+The muscles in my abdomen feel unfamiliar, strained, as if they've been bruised.

 The shock is of a trauma the body has been through, has memory of, but the mind only starting to gain a fuzzy awareness of.

-And at the awareness of an unnatural, swollen tension in my groin, the nausea threatens to breach the surface.
-An even stronger warning now.
-I dare not move my head.
+I slowly gain awareness of an unnatural, swollen tension in my groin, and the nausea threatens to breach the surface.
+An even stronger warning now, and I know something is wrong there.
+I dare not lift my head.
 I dare not make a sound.
-I would do anything to make it stop.
+Anything to keep the nausea at bay.

-Hands often cannot heed warnings though.
-Intinctively mine reach to explore, and as soon as they start, right beneath the sticky wetness on a bandage they touch, sharp , electric, jolts of pain are unleashed outwards, screaming at and alongside the rest of the body.
+Hands often cannot heed warnings though, and mine intinctively reach to explore.
+As soon as they start, right beneath the sticky wetness on a bandage where they touch, sharp , electric, pain spasms get unleashed outwards, screaming at and alongside the rest of the body.

 I want to scream too, but I barely manage to tilt my head sideways before I begin vomitting, loudly.